luke-goddard/enumy/README.md

 # Enumy

 Enumy is portable executable that you drop on target Linux machine during a pentest or CTF in the post exploitation phase.
 Running enumy will enumerate the box for common security vulnerabilities.
-Enumy has a Htop like Ncurses interface or a standard interface for dumb reverse shells.

 ## Installation